spel-uchile/SUCHAI-Flight-Software/README.md

 This will download and compile the latest libcsp version from GitHub.

+#### Compile and run
-Build the Flight Software with cmake and run.
+Build the flight software with cmake and run from command line.
 In the root directory execute:

 ```bash
 mkdir build